 - Another question is, if the food will be basar b’chalav, such as Mcdonald’s fries (which contain milk and meat ingredients for taste), or meat – cheese pizza which might be basar b;chalav d’orayso, is it considered benefiting from something that is assur b’hana’ah?

-- Another issue would be marris ayin, because you are waking into a non-kosher restaurant and taking something non-kosher from them?
+- Another issue would be marris ayin, because you are walking into a non-kosher restaurant and taking something non-kosher from them?

 - Finally, if the recipient of the food is Jewish, is it mesayeya, because you are now helping him eat non-kosher?